-Once your Dotfuscator project is configured, you can build the project.
-Dotfuscator Community Edition (Dotfuscator CE) will read the input assemblies, modify them according to the project configuration, and write the modified assemblies to the output path specified.
+Once you have created your Dotfuscator config, you can build.
+Dotfuscator Community will read the input assemblies, modify them according to the config, and write the modified assemblies to the output path specified.

 How to Build

-Your application will be rebuilt with the obfuscation and injection settings specified in your Dotfuscator project.
+Your application will be rebuilt with the obfuscation and injection settings specified in your Dotfuscator config.
 Build information will be displayed in the lower section of the user interface under three tabs:

 Build Output lists general warnings and information, along with any errors that cause the build to fail.